'Pupils value and respect living and working in a Catholic school community....'

 All staff receive regular training on Child Protection.

 Our Child Protection Policy is on our website and can be downloaded, it is also available by request from the School Office.
 Miss Parker is the Designated Child Protection Officer.
-Mrs Fagan, Mrs Teal and Mrs Vento are the Deputy Designated Officers.
+Mrs Fagan and Mrs Teal are the Deputy Designated Officers.

 There is also a named Governor for Child Protection, Mrs Pat Stockdale.
 We work together with other services for children and families to support the needs of children with the aim of protecting them from harm.